 Most importantly you should provide easy access to lots of hay, this is often best delivered in a hay feeder situated above the litter tray as bunnies will naturally poop and eat inthe same place so this encourages good litter training habits.

 It's also a useful way of catching some of the loose hay that falls from the feeder to stop it spreading around.
 A food bowl should also be placed next to the litter tray that can be used to help contain food such as fruit or vegetables or pellet foods.

 You are also going to need to provide your bunny with lots of stuff to do while you are away, and each toy is useful in their own way.
-Remember you bunny is also going to need room to move about so don't fill all the space and It's also best to keep a store of toys aside so you can rotate them to keep them interested when the novelty wears off.
+Remember your bunny is also going to need room to move about so do not fill all the space and it is also best to keep a store of toys aside so you can rotate them to keep them interested when the novelty wears off.
 Each rabbit has its own favorite toys and behaviors so as you learn these you will know what gets ignored and what to get more of.